WCAG 2.2: What changes for websites and how does it impact users?

 If you provide contact information (forms, emails, phone, chatbots, etc.), put it in the same place on every page of your website or app both visually and in the code.

-Effect on People with Disabilities: Something will go wrong
+Effect on people with disabilities: Something will go wrong

 Murphy’s law: if it can go wrong, it will go wrong.
 And when it does go wrong, that can be a stressful, difficult experience.
 The easier it is for someone to find help, the better the experience they will have, and the less they will even remember the problem in future.
 As well, someone who is less stressed is easier for your customer service to help.
 Lastly, even when we don’t wind up needing any help at all, the confidence boost of knowing where help is if we want it goes a long way!